HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_shs_on_csm.md

 - SUSE Linux Enterprise Operating System for HPE Cray EX product must be installed.
 - System Admin Toolkit (SAT) product must be installed and configured.
 - Cray System Management (CSM) product must be installed and configured.
-- The Cray command line interface (CLI) tool is initialized and configured on the system.
+- The Cray CLI tool is initialized and configured on the system.
 See 'Configure the Cray Command Line Interface (CLI)' section of the Cray System Management (CSM) documentation for more information.
 - COS 2.3+ must be used for HPE Slingshot 200Gbps NIC installations.
-- HPE Cray EX System Software Configuration Framework Service (CFS) must be installed, and available.
+- HPE Cray EX System Software Configuration Framework Service (CFS) must be installed and available.
 - SHS CFS plays should be one of the first plays run in the configuration.
 - SHS CFS installation must occur before any product with dependencies on the network stack installs software.

-### Requirements for new installations or upgrades of SHS
+## Requirements for new installations or upgrades of SHS

-- All image and node targets must be clear of software with dependencies on the network stack prior to the execution of the SHS CFS play.
+All image and node targets must be clear of software with dependencies on the network stack prior to the execution of the SHS CFS play.

 ## SHS upgrade with CNE installer

-The CNE installer (`cne-install`) tool can only be used to upgrade SHS in this release. `cne-install` performs all of the manual steps shown in the [Install product stream](#install-product-stream) and [Operational activities](#operational-activities) sections of the upgrade procedure.
+The CNE installer (`cne-install`) tool can only be used to upgrade SHS in this release. `cne-install` performs all the manual steps shown in the [Install product stream](#install-product-stream) and [Operational activities](#operational-activities) sections of the upgrade procedure.

-Refer to the "Compute Node Environment (CNE) Installer" section of the [HPE Cray EX System Software Getting Started Guide (S-8000)](https://www.hpe.com/support/ex-S-8000) for more information about the tool.
+See the "Compute Node Environment (CNE) Installer" section of the [HPE Cray EX System Software Getting Started Guide (S-8000)](https://www.hpe.com/support/ex-S-8000) for more information about the tool.

 ## Install product stream